Despite all the negative political-related news, there were 10 tech trends this year that positively transformed humanity.

-AI will also help humanity fundamentally solve its grandest challenges.
+AI technology will also help humanity fundamentally solve its grandest challenges.

-You may think of early versions of AI as Siri on your iPhone, or IBM’s Watson supercomputer, but what is coming is truly awesome.
+You may think of early versions of Artificial Intelligence as Siri on your iPhone, or IBM’s Watson supercomputer, but what is coming is truly awesome.

 Here are 10 of the most important stories for the past year:

 a) NVIDIA Revealed a Deep-Learning Computer Chipset: The Tesla P100, Nvidia’s newly announced 15-billion-transistor chip, is designed specifically for deep-learning AI technology.
 Hardware advances like this are rapidly accelerating AI developments.

 b) $5M IBM Watson AI XPRIZE: The XPRIZE Foundation and IBM Watson, in partnership with TED, announced a $5M purse for the team able to develop an AI that can collaborate with humans to solve grand challenges.
 The top three teams will compete on the TED stage in the spring of 2020.